jkwill87/mapi/readme.rst

 Searching for a television show by series using TVDb
 ----------------------------------------------------

-Here is a fairly straight forward example, lets say we just want to get a listing of episodes from Rick and Morty season 2:
+Here is a fairly straight forward example, say we just want to get a listing of episodes from Rick and Morty season 2:

 >>> from mapi.providers import TVDb